DBraun/TD-Faust/README.md

 process = os.osc(440.)*volume <: _, _;
 ```

 In TouchDesigner, we can press "Setup UI" to get a "Volume" custom parameter on the "Control" page of the Faust base.
 You can look inside the base to see how the custom parameter is wired into the Faust CHOP.
 By default, this "Volume" signal will only be the project cook rate (60 Hz).
 Therefore, as you change the volume, you will hear artifacts in the output.
-There are two solutions.
+There are two solutions:

-1. Use [si.smoo](https://faustlibraries.grame.fr/libs/signals/#sismoo) or [si.smooth](https://faustlibraries.grame.fr/libs/signals/#sismooth) to smooth the control signal: `volume = hslider("Volume", 1., 0., 1., ma.EPSILON) : si.smoo`
+1. Use [si.smoo](https://faustlibraries.grame.fr/libs/signals/#sismoo) or [si.smooth](https://faustlibraries.grame.fr/libs/signals/#sismooth) to smooth the control signal: `volume = hslider("Volume", 1., 0., 1., ma.EPSILON) : si.smoo;`

 2. Create a higher sample-rate control signal, possibly as high as the Faust CHOP, and connect it to the Faust base.